 During the height of the lockdown, many kids had to deal with stress and anxiety with no means of expressing their opinions and sentiments–hence why UNICEF thought it was so important to celebrate this WCD at the time, live.

 However, WCD is more than a mark to the end of the pandemic.
 It was a way to engage every child in the Philippines and give them the stage to celebrate their rights.
 Through storytelling, UNICEF Philippines championed the fundamental right of every child to form and freely express their views.
 Storytelling is a powerful tool to build children’s advocacy skills and shed light on critical issues that impact their lives and those of others.
-With this, M2.0 Communications was brought in to provide events management and public relations support to bring this vision to life.
+With this, M2.0 Communications was brought in to provide PR and event management support to bring this vision to life.

 Next, UNICEF held the Festival of Youth.
 It was a fun-filled event, in partnership with the private sector, youth groups, government allies, and other networks.
 M2.0 developed the event theme and title: “Sigaw ng Kabataan” with the idea that as we are pushed further to cope with the challenges that children face every day, we are reminded of the importance of reinforcing childhood’s basic pleasures.